bitfireAT/davx5-manual/webdav_mounts.rst

 1. the app doesn't support remote files at all,
 2. or the app opens the file in read/write mode (which is currently not supported by WebDAV/DAVx⁵).

+.. warning:: If you're transferring or accessing big files (like streaming a video), Android may kill DAVx⁵ because it uses the CPU in the background.
+In this case, enable the DAVx⁵ setting *Keep in foreground* to avoid DAVx⁵ to be killed.

 Managing WebDAV mounts
 ======================